Jerry Green (writer): Author

+Personal life

+Green was born in Manhattan.
+He was educated at the Hotchkiss School, Brown University, and Boston University.
+He was married to his wife, Nancy from 1966 until her death in 2002; they had a daughter.

+After living in Grosse Pointe, Michigan, for years, Green moved to an assisted living facility in Bloomfield Hills, Michigan, at the end of his life.
+He died on March 23, 2023, at the age of 94.

 Awards

 During his career with The Detroit News, Green was voted Michigan's Sportswriter of the Year 10 times by the National Sportscasters and Sportswriters Association.
 He was inducted into the "writer's wing" of the Pro Football Hall of Fame in 2005 as the recipient of the Dick McCann Memorial Award.
 He was also inducted into the Michigan Sports Hall of Fame in 2003, and the Michigan Jewish Sports Hall of Fame in 2004.
-Green was awarded a Lifetime Member Award by the Detroit Sports Media for his long and distinguished career on June 6, 2018, in Detroit.
+Green was awarded a Lifetime Member Award by the Detroit Sports Media.